alangrainger/alan.gr/README.md

 # How to deploy

-1. Be working in the repo in Codespaces.
+1. Make any changes to the repo using Codespaces.

 2. Click on the hamburger menu > Terminal > Run Build Task.